exercism/typescript/exercises/secret-handshake/README.md

 10 = double blink
 100 = close your eyes
 1000 = jump

-10000 = Reverse the order of the operations in the secret handshake.
+10000 = reverse the order of the operations in the secret handshake
 ```

 Given a decimal number, convert it to the appropriate sequence of events for a secret handshake.